reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 ### Diffs for hydration errors {/*diffs-for-hydration-errors*/}

-We also improved error reporting for hydration errors.
+We also improved error reporting for hydration errors in `react-dom`.
 For example, instead of logging multiple errors in DEV without any information about the mismatch:

 <ConsoleBlockMulti>